RupendraCHA/Easesmith_Assignment/E_Commerce_Listing_Page/README.md

 ## Execution/Set up of Project(Website):
   ### Approaches to Launch a Website:-
-  #### 1) Using hosted link on reder: https://easesmith-assignment.onrender.com
+  #### 1) Using hosted link on render: https://easesmith-assignment.onrender.com
   It directly opens the website
   #### 2) Using the github link: https://github.com/RupendraCHA/Easesmith_Assignment
     ## Steps:
     a) First copy the code repository link from the given github path
-    b) Create folder in the sytem and open it in the any IDE for development
+    b) Create folder in the system and open it in the any IDE for development
-    c) In the IDE Terminal using this command:---- "git clone repository_url, anyone can comfortbly" clone the project in the folder you are created previously
+    c) In the IDE Terminal using this command:---- "git clone repository_url, anyone can clone the project comfortably" clone the project in the folder you are created previously
-    5) In the IDE Terminal, go to the project root folder and run this ---- "npm install" command to install all the dependencies used during the project creation
+    d) In the IDE Terminal, go to the project root folder and run this ---- "npm install" command to install all the dependencies used during the project creation
-    6) Now, in the same IDE Terminal run this ---- "npm run dev" command to start app on the browser, after this a link is given which can take you the website after clicking it
+    e) Now, in the same IDE Terminal run this ---- "npm run dev" command to start app on the browser, after this a link is given which can take you to the website after clicking it
 # Technologies used:
   ### React JS